Bread Dad

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-We LOVE to hear from people who have enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

 What is the difference between golden and regular raisins?